 What about other environmental risks?
-Does the AEP-Wildlife process cover other AEP referral processes?
+Does the Alberta government-wildlife process cover the government's other referral processes?

-- The AEP -Wildlife process is a separate process and does not replace the need for other AEP referrals.
+- The Alberta government-wildlife process is a separate process and does not replace the need for the government's other referrals.
 The focus of the Directive is wildlife and wildlife habitat; all other issues will be addressed through other existing processes.
 The proponent needs to ensure they are compliant with these processes.

-- For example if a wetland is being disturbed the proponent would need to have approval under the AEP Alberta Wetland Policy.
+- For example if a wetland is being disturbed the proponent would need to have approval under the government's Alberta Wetland Policy.

-Who in AEP do I contact about my wind project?
+Who in the Alberta government do I contact about my wind project?

-- For all wildlife related referrals please contact the local AEP Wildlife Office.
+- For all wildlife related referrals please contact the local government Wildlife Office.

 Was this page helpful?